HCL-TECH-SOFTWARE/voltscript-json-converter/docs/index.md

 ---
 ## Using via dependency management

-For using with dependency management, see [Using dependency management](howto/archipelago.md)
+For using with dependency management, see [Use dependency management](howto/archipelago.md).

 ---
 ## How the documentation is organized